Mohanna-Mb383/Biophysical-Models-for-Medical-Applications-BioMMedA-/README.md

-To assess skills in molecular modeling, we provide two tasks:
+As part of our exploration of molecular modeling, we have designed tasks to assess and develop foundational skills in this field.

-Practical Task: Focused on the basics of molecular modeling, this task (in the attachment) takes 2–4 hours, depending on programming proficiency.
+Practical Task: To evaluate your approach to molecular modeling, we have included a task that covers the basics of the discipline.
+This task, provided in the attachment, is expected to take approximately 2 to 4 hours to complete, depending on your programming proficiency.

-Theoretical Task: Involves exploring path sampling methodology, presenting it clearly, and analyzing a scientific paper with its underlying math and physics.
+Theoretical Task: To delve deeper into the math and physics underlying the kinetics of molecular modeling, we offer an additional theoretical challenge.
+This task involves exploring the path sampling methodology and presenting it in a clear and educational format.
+Additionally, it includes analyzing a scientific paper and working through the associated mathematical and physical concepts.

-These tasks aim to evaluate problem-solving abilities and deepen understanding of molecular modeling.
+These tasks are designed to challenge your problem-solving skills and deepen your understanding of molecular modeling and its theoretical foundations.